Voir sur Drupal.org

 When a source entity is created / updated / deleted, all active plugins are called to register potential relationships.

-Content entities can have a local task link (Tab) on its canonical page linking to a "Usage" information page, where users can see where that entity is being related from.
+Content entities can have a local task link (Tab) on its canonical page linking to a "Usage" information page, where users can see where that entity is being used.
 You can configure which entity types should have a local task displaying usage information.
-By default no local tasks are shown.
+By default no tabs are shown.

 Known limitations